Mani pulite: Extension of anti-corruption investigations

-In the 1992 general election, the centre-right Christian Democracy (DC) held on to power when its coalition government kept a small majority, while leftist opposition parties gained support.
-However, the Italian Communist Party (PCI) split after the fall of the Soviet Union, depriving the opposition of leadership.
-Many votes went to the regionalist Lega Nord (LN), which was not inclined to form alliances with other parties at the time.
-The resulting parliament was therefore weak and difficult to bring to an agreement.
+In the 1992 Italian general election, the DC held on to power when its coalition government kept a small majority, while leftist opposition parties gained support.
+The PCI split after the fall of the Soviet Union, depriving the opposition of leadership.
+Many votes went to the regionalist LN, which was not inclined to form alliances with other parties at the time.
+The resulting Parliament was therefore weak and difficult to bring to an agreement.

-During April 1992, many industrial figures and politicians from both the government and the opposition were arrested on charges of corruption.
+In April 1992, many industrial figures and politicians from both the government and the opposition were arrested on charges of corruption.
 While the investigations started in Milan, they quickly spread to other areas as more politicians confessed.
 Fundamental to this increased exposure was the general attitude of the main politicians to drop support for subordinates who got caught; this made many of them feel betrayed, and they often implicated many other figures, who in turn would implicate even more.
-On 2 September 1992, PSI politician Sergio Moroni, charged with corruption, committed suicide, leaving behind a letter declaring that his crimes were not for his personal gain but for the party's benefit.
+On 2 September 1992, the PSI politician Sergio Moroni, who had been charged with corruption, killed himself, leaving behind a letter declaring that his crimes were not for his personal gain but for the party's benefit.

 Effect on national politics

-In local elections in December 1992, held in eight municipalities, DC lost half of their votes.
-The following day, Craxi was officially accused of corruption; he eventually resigned as leader of the PSI.
+In local elections in December 1992, held in eight comuni (municipalities), the DC lost half of their votes.
+The following day, Bettino Craxi was officially accused of corruption; he eventually resigned as leader of the PSI.
 On 5 March 1993, the government of Giuliano Amato (PSI) and his justice minister Giovanni Conso (independent) tried to find a solution with a decree, which allowed criminal charges for several bribery-related crimes to be replaced by administrative charges instead; according to popular opinion at the time, that would have resulted in a de facto amnesty for most corruption charges.
-Amid public outrage and nationwide rallies, President Oscar Luigi Scalfaro (DC) refused to sign the decree, deeming it unconstitutional.
+Amid public outrage and nationwide rallies, the then Italian president Oscar Luigi Scalfaro (DC) refused to sign the decree, deeming it unconstitutional.
 The following week, a US$250 million scandal involving Eni, the government-controlled energy company, was revealed.
-The stream of accusations, confessions and jailing continued.
+The stream of accusations, confessions, and jailing continued.